dumlutimuralp/antrea-packet-walks/part_b/README.md

 # PART B

-This section explains the packet flow between frontend and backend pods which are both on the same Kubernetes node.
+This section explains the packet flow between frontend and backend pods, which are both on the same Kubernetes node, in four different phases.

 # 4. SCENARIO 1 - Phase 1 - Frontend to Service